mhmdinan/web-scraping/README.md

 ### Status

-🚧 **Work in progress** — this repo is mainly a personal learning log.
+🚧 **Work in progress:** this repo is mainly a personal learning log.
 Code quality varies (from quick&dirty experiments to more structured attempts).
 Expect incomplete scripts, refactoring in progress, and lots of comments explaining *why* something is done a certain way (or why it failed).